 The first permissions error was a red herring and had nothing to do with Vulcan.
 As I was loading a new website, I hadn't got the correct hostname/URL set-up within my host definitions within the Episerver admin.
 I was using a hostname of 'blahblah' and my hostname and the existing database wanted my hostname to be 'clientname'.
 When you first try and load an Episerver website, if the homepage fails to load, the first thing you should check is that your host definition matches the hostname you want to use.

-The error within the lg file was a valid Vulcan error, which I'll cover below.
+The error was a valid Vulcan error, which I'll cover below.

 Also, as I was trying to get Vulcan up and running from an existing website, I didn't need to do the Vulcan installation from scratch.
 All I needed to do was a Nuget restore and tweak some config.